Lukas-Kaufmann/graphs/README.md

 Determining whether or not a graph contains a euler path is done by checking the order of each vertex.

 If a graph contains more than two verteces with odd order it doesn't contain an euler path.

+## Djakstra

+was implemented in the Graph interface relying on the implementations providing collections of verteces and weights to the neighbours of verteces

+## prim/kraskul

+was not implemented.